What hiring managers actually look for

 How to structure your resume, section by section

 The order matters.
-Here's what a strong construction resume looks like from top to bottom:
+Here is what a strong construction worker resume looks like from top to bottom:

 1. Contact header

-Name, email, phone, location (city + state), and LinkedIn if you have one.
-If you hold any active licenses or cards (journeyman license, crane operator certification), you can note them next to your name.
+Name, email, phone, location (city and state), and LinkedIn if you have one.
+If you hold any active cards (OSHA 30, CCO crane operator certification), you can note them next to your name.
 No photo, no full address.

 Marcus Rivera · [email protected] · (555) 389-1247 · Phoenix, AZ